 Please contact me for the teacher’s phone number.

-One of my former Thai students is also setting up a Thai language school for children in the Upper West Side.
+One of my former Thai students is also setting up a Thai language school for children in Inwood.
 She is a really experienced teacher for children.
-Please email me if you’re interested.
+Please email me for more info if you’re interested.